isaacnfairplay/ducksite/docs/user_manual.md

 ### `ducksite add|modify|remove sql`
 - Targets `sources_sql/models.sql`, creating `sources_sql/` if it does not exist.
 - `add` appends a new `-- name:` block using the provided model name and SQL body.
+Multiline entry is supported.
 - `modify` replaces the body of the named model; `remove` deletes the block entirely.
+Models are validated by loading them through the same path used during `ducksite build`.
 - Example session:
   ```bash
   ducksite modify sql